 A representative from Visit Himalaya Treks Pvt.
 Ltd. will check your flight tickets and transfer you to the airport before two hours from your flight with a hope of seeing you again in the future.
 (Breakfast included)

-ALL ITINERARIES CAN BE CUSTOMIZED AT YOUR REQUESTS ACCORDING TO YOUR CONVENIENCE.
+- NOTE:ITINERARY CAN BE CUSTOMIZED AT YOUR REQUESTS ACCORDING TO YOUR CONVENIENCE .

 - Arrivals and departure transport by car (We will collect you from the Kathmandu international airport) and transfer to Hotel.

 - Half day sightseeing in Kathmandu (Boudhanath and Pasupatinath) with city guide and necessary transport.

 - 4 nights accommodation (2 persons per room) in Kathmandu 3* standard Hotel with breakfast.

 - Kathmandu - Lukla - Kathmandu airfare including airport taxes.